-New Engine Here-The new engine for the Saltair railroad has ar-rived and is being connected up for its trial trip tomorroy.
-This makes three locomotives now owned by the company.
+New Engine Here-The new enrived and is being connected up for its trial trip tomorroy.
+This makes three omotives now owned by the com-Dany.

-Candidate for Stripes-Sheriff Knudtoday.
-He arrived here last hight with a prisoner who was sent up for burglary.
+Candidate for Stripes-Sherliff Knud-son of Sanpete county, is in the city today.
+He arrived here last night with a prisoner who was sent up for burglary.
 The new candidate for stripes was taken to Warden Pratt's institution this morning.

-Leg Badly Crushed-Charles Block the Knutsford bell boy whose thigh was broken in one of the hotel ele-vators recently had the X-ray thrown on the limb last evening, and the bone was found to have been badly crushed.
-Whether the leg can be saved is a question.
+Leg Badly Crushed-Charles Block. the Knutsford bell boy whose thigh was broken in one of the hotel ele-vators recently had the X-ray thrown on the limb last evening, and the bone was found to have been badly crushed.
+Whether the leg can be saved is a question

-To Begin Work Soon-Agent Tren-holm of the De Forest Wireless Teleand the best processing of the best of the second and the best of the second se phe.
-The great relay station will be erected between this city and the great lake, with a sub-station up in town.
+To Begin Work Soon-Agent Tret holm of the De Forest Wireless Tele-graph company, has gone to Denver, and Local Agent Harris says a construction gang may be expected here any day.
+The delay has been occaany day. sioned by the San Francisco catastro-phe.
+The great relay station will be erected between this city and the great lake, with a sub-station up in town. phe.

 Elks to Denver-The Elks have decided to take a band with them to Denver, although the expense will be very heavy, over \$1,000; but the band will not be entered in the band contest.
-The money is to be raised in a day at Saltair, June 14 next, Denver day, the occasion will be called, and a circular has been issued calling on all of the members of the order to respond and make of the day a huge success.
+The money is to be raised in a day at Saltair, June 14 next, Denver day, the secondom will be called and a circular occasion will be called, and a circular has been issued calling on all of the members of the order to respond and make of the day a huge success.

-Meet to Boost-The directors of the Meet to Boost-The directors of the D. A. & M. society of the Sait Lake Real Estate association and the Manu-facturers and Merchants' association meet at 3:30 this afternoon, at the new offces of the D. A. & M. society to confer on plans of united action for the benefit of the town.
-The State Hor-ticultural society has prepared large glass jars full of different kinds of nuts and cured fruits illustrative of the products of the southern part of the state, for exhibition at the D. A. & the state, for exhibition at the D. A. & M. offices in the Templeton, and they make a fine showing there.
+Meet to Boost-The directors of the D. A. & M. society of the Sait Lake Real Estate association and the Manu-Real Estate association and the sinu-facturers and Merchants' association meet at 3:36 this alternoon, at the new offices of the D. A. & M. society to confer on plans of united action for the benefit of the town.
+The State Horticultural society has prepared large glass jars full of different kinds of nuts and cured fruits illustrative of the products of the southern part of the state, for exhibition at the D. A. & M. offices in the Templeton, and they make a fine showing there.

-State Health Report-The April bulletin of the Utah state board of health published today, gives the number of deaths for the month in this state, at 280, of which 120 were in this Seventy-nine districts out of 132 city. districts, reported no deaths, and 62 localities reported themselves free from contagious diseases.
-Number of cases of Scarlet fever, 36; deaths, 1; smallpox, 76 cases, no deaths; diphtheria and membranous croup, 56 cases, three deaths; typhoid fever, 15 cases, fourth deaths; whooping cough, 129 cases, five deaths; measles, 25 cases, no deaths; chicken pox, 56 cases, no deaths: pneumonia, 60 cases, 17 deaths: tuberculosis, 12 cases, sevel deaths.
+State Health Report-The April bulletin of the Utah state board of health published today, gives the number of deaths for the month in this state, at 280, of which 120 were in this city.
+Seventy-nine districts out of 132 districts, reported no deaths, and 62 localities reported themselves free from contagious diseases.
+Number of cases of Scarlet fever, 36; deaths, 1; smallpox, 76 cases, no deaths; diphtheria and membranous croup, 56 cases, three deaths; typhoid fever, 15 56 cases, fourth deaths, whooping cough, 129 cases, five deaths; measles, 25 cases, no deaths; chicken pox, 56 cases, no deaths; pneumonia, 60 cases, 17 deaths; luberculosis, 12 cases, seven deaths.